Fargo season 1

-The first season of the anthology black comedy–crime drama television series Fargo, premiered on April 15, 2014, on FX.
-Starring Billy Bob Thornton, Allison Tolman, Colin Hanks and Martin Freeman, the season consisted of ten episodes and concluded its initial airing on June 17, 2014.
+The first season of the anthology black comedy crime drama television series Fargo, premiered on April 15, 2014, on FX.
+Starring Billy Bob Thornton, Allison Tolman, Colin Hanks, and Martin Freeman, the season consisted of ten episodes and concluded its initial airing on June 17, 2014.

-Set from January 2006 to February 2007, the season follows hitman Lorne Malvo (Thornton) who stops at a hospital in Bemidji, Minnesota following a car accident and influences local mild-mannered insurance salesman Lester Nygaard (Freeman) with his violent and deceptive ways.
-Their meeting sets forth a series of murders throughout the city.
+Set from January 2006 to February 2007, the season follows the psychopathic hitman Lorne Malvo (Thornton) who stops at a hospital in Bemidji, Minnesota following a car accident and influences local mild-mannered insurance salesman Lester Nygaard (Freeman) with his violent and deceptive ways.
+Their meeting sets forth a series of serial murders throughout the city.
 Meanwhile, Deputy Molly Solverson (Tolman) of Bemidji and Officer Gus Grimly (Hanks) of Duluth attempt to solve several crimes across the state that they believe may be linked to Malvo and Nygaard.

 Bob Odenkirk, Keith Carradine, Joey King, Glenn Howerton, Kate Walsh, Russell Harvard, Adam Goldberg, Oliver Platt, Keegan-Michael Key, and Jordan Peele all make recurring appearances.

 Filming of the first season began in Calgary, Alberta, in late 2013 and concluded in 2014.
 The first season received acclaim from critics, praising its writing, directing and the performances of Thornton, Tolman, Hanks and Freeman.
-The season won the Primetime Emmy Award for Outstanding Miniseries, along with Outstanding Directing and Outstanding Casting, as well as fifteen other nominations.
-It was nominated for five Golden Globe Awards, winning Best Miniseries or Television Film and Best Actor – Miniseries or Television Film for Thornton's performance as Malvo.
+The season won the Primetime Emmy Award for Outstanding Limited or Anthology Series, along with Outstanding Directing and Outstanding Casting, as well as 15 other nominations.
+It was nominated for 5 Golden Globe Awards, winning Best Miniseries or Television Film and Best Actor – Miniseries or TV Film for Thornton.